kelceywilson/curriculum/modules/To-Do-List-App--Goal-64/README.md

 - Users can check items off as completed.
 - Users can edit the text on existing to do list items.
 - UI renders to do items differently when they are completed (using a checkbox or some other indicator).
-- When an error occurs, the user is notified with modal message.\*
+- When an error occurs, the user is notified with modal message.
+(A quick and easy way to do this is to use the `alert()` function.)
 - Backend uses Node.js and [Express][npm-express].
 - App persists to do list items in a database.